A Relaxing Tram Ride around St. Petersburg’s Boyd Hill Nature Preserve

 The Education Center

-On our visit, we were able to hold a tarantula and learn some interesting facts in the process.
+On our visit, Mike was invited to hold a tarantula and learn some interesting facts in the process.
 Did you know that a tarantula bite is not strong enough to cause any major damage?
 At most it will feel like a bee sting.
 Tarantulas rarely ever attack.
 In fact, it takes a lot for a tarantula to bite.

 Admission, Locations, Map & Parking Fees